Grants are a form of financial aid that do not have to be repaid! Loans, however, do.

 Parent Plus Loans

 Parents may borrow a Parent Plus Loan for their dependent student.
-A parent may borrow for their child up to the cost of attendance.
+A parent may borrow for their child up to the cost of attendance minus other awarded financial aid.
 To be eligible to borrow a parent loan they must be the biological or adoptive parent (or in some cases stepparent) of the student for whom they are borrowing.
 The child must be a dependent student who is enrolled at least half-time (6 semester hours).
 Credit history will be checked to determine eligibility.

 Repayment of the parent loan is made by the parent and can not be transferred to the student.
 The repayment period begins 60 days after the parent received the last installment of the loan for a school year.
 To request to postpone payments until after the student is graduated or withdrawn parent’s should contact the loan servicer.